gmag11/MetaTrader5-Docker-Image/README.md

 You can access MetaEditor program clicking in `IDE` button in MetaTrader5 interface.

 **Notice**: If you will run MQL5 only bots (without Python) you can run perfectly with gmag11/metatrader5_vnc:1.0 image as pointed before.
-Remember that **image version is not stuck to a specific MetaTrader 5**.
+Remember that **image version is not stuck to a specific MetaTrader 5 version**.

 **Metatrader will always be updated automatically to latest version as it does when it is nativelly installed in Windows.**